neulab/compare-mt/README.md

 There are many options that can be used to do different types of analysis.
-If you want to find all the different types of analysis supported, the most comprehensive way to do so is by taking a look at `compare_mt.py`, which is documented relatively well and should give examples.
+If you want to find all the different types of analysis supported, the most comprehensive way to do so is by taking a look at `compare-mt`, which is documented relatively well and should give examples.
 We do highlight a few particularly useful and common types of analysis below:

 ### Significance Tests